looweimeng/1211105911_LOO-WEI-MENG_FYP-Source-Codes/README.md

 Step 1 – Launch Environment
 - Open Anaconda Navigator
 - Launch Jupyter Notebook
-- Navigate to the project folder
+- Navigate to the project folder containing the .ipynb files.

 Step 2 – Run Notebooks Sequentially
 For each dataset, the workflow is structured as follows: